 EDITORIAL NOTE—the following change is based on P802.11v_D14.0.

 If a non-AP STA has set up a scheduled SP, it shall automatically wake up at each SP.
 Therefore, the APSD-capable AP shall transmit frames associated with admitted traffic with the APSD subfield set to 1 in the TSPECs buffered for the non-AP STA during a scheduled SP.
 If the non-AP STA has set up to use unscheduled SPs, the AP shall buffer frames belonging to delivery-enabled ACs until it has received a trigger frame associated with a trigger-enabled AC from the non-AP STA, which indicates the start of an unscheduled SP.
 A trigger frame received by the AP from a non-AP STA that already has an unscheduled SP underway shall not trigger the start of a new unscheduled SP.
 The AP transmits frames destined for the non-AP STA and associated with delivery-enabled ACs during an unscheduled SP.
-The bit for AID 0 (zero) in the bitmap control field of the TIM IE shall be set to 1 when non-MRG-SP group addressedbroadcast or multicast traffic is buffered, according to 7.3.2.6.
+The bit for AID 0 (zero) in the bitmap control field of the TIM IE shall be set to 1 when non-GCR-SP (#686) group addressedbroadcast or multicast traffic is buffered, according to 7.3.2.6.

-All broadcast/multicastnon-MRG-SP group addressed MSDUs, with the Order bit in the Frame Control field clear, shall be buffered if any associated STAs are in PS mode.
+All broadcast/multicastnon-GCR-SP (#686) group addressed MSDUs, with the Order bit in the Frame Control field clear, shall be buffered if any associated STAs are in PS mode.

-When dot11MgmtOptionFMSActivated is false, immediately after every DTIM, the AP shall transmit all buffered non-MRG-SP group addressed MSDUs.
+When dot11MgmtOptionFMSActivated is false, immediately after every DTIM, the AP shall transmit all buffered non-GCR-SP (#686) group addressed MSDUs.

-When dot11MgmtOptionFMSActivated is true and the AP has established an FMS delivery interval for a multicast stream, the AP shall transmit all non-MRG-SP group addressed frames belonging to particular FMS stream immediately after the DTIM that has the Current Count field value of the FMS Counter field set to 0 for that particular FMS stream.
+When dot11MgmtOptionFMSActivated is true and the AP has established an FMS delivery interval for a multicast stream, the AP shall transmit all non-GCR-SP (#686) group addressed frames belonging to particular FMS stream immediately after the DTIM that has the Current Count field value of the FMS Counter field set to 0 for that particular FMS stream.

-The More Data field of each group addressed frame shall be set to 1 to indicate the presence of further buffered non-MRG-SP group addressed MSDUs.
-If the AP is unable to transmit all of the buffered non-MRG-SP group addressed MSDUs before the TBTT following the DTIM, the AP shall set the bit for AID 0 (zero) in the TIM element to 1 for a single BSSID or set the corresponding group address bit to 1 for multiple BSSIDs as defined in 7.3.2.6, and when dot11MgmtOptionFMSActivated is true, shall set the appropriate bits in the FMS Descriptor information element as described in 7.3.2.75 to indicate for which non-MRG-SP group addresses there are still buffered frames, until all buffered non-MRG-SP group addressed frames have been transmitted.
+The More Data field of each group addressed frame shall be set to 1 to indicate the presence of further buffered non-GCR-SP (#686) group addressed MSDUs.
+If the AP is unable to transmit all of the buffered non-GCR-SP (#686) group addressed MSDUs before the TBTT following the DTIM, the AP shall set the bit for AID 0 (zero) in the TIM element to 1 for a single BSSID or set the corresponding group address bit to 1 for multiple BSSIDs as defined in 7.3.2.6, and when dot11MgmtOptionFMSActivated is true, shall set the appropriate bits in the FMS Descriptor information element as described in 7.3.2.75 to indicate for which non-GCR-SP (#686) group addresses there are still buffered frames, until all buffered non-GCR-SP (#686) group addressed frames have been transmitted.

-When the AP transmits an STBC DTIM or TIM Beacon frame, the AP shall retransmit all non-MRG-SP group addressed frames that were transmitted following the non-STBC DTIM or TIM Beacon frame except that they are transmitted using the basic STBC MCS.
-It may be the case that a complete set of buffered non-MRG-SP group addressed frames is sent over a period of time during which non-STBC and STBC transmissions are interleaved, but the transition from non-STBC group addressed transmissions to STBC group addressed transmissions shall be preceded by the transmission of an STBC Beacon frame and the transition from STBC group addressed transmissions to non-STBC group addressed transmissions shall be preceded by the transmission of a non-STBC Beacon frame.
+When the AP transmits an STBC DTIM or TIM Beacon frame, the AP shall retransmit all non-GCR-SP (#686) group addressed frames that were transmitted following the non-STBC DTIM or TIM Beacon frame except that they are transmitted using the basic STBC MCS.
+It may be the case that a complete set of buffered non-GCR-SP (#686) group addressed frames is sent over a period of time during which non-STBC and STBC transmissions are interleaved, but the transition from non-STBC group addressed transmissions to STBC group addressed transmissions shall be preceded by the transmission of an STBC Beacon frame and the transition from STBC group addressed transmissions to non-STBC group addressed transmissions shall be preceded by the transmission of a non-STBC Beacon frame.

 11.2.1.6 AP operation during the CFP